gkontonatsios/sentence-annotation-tool/README.md

 * **Input file:** should be formated as a CSV file with a header line.
 You should place the CSV file under the data folder.
 The CSV file should include the following headers:
 `CSV_ID,DEPARTMENT,SURVEY_ID,AOS_TYPE,CODE,QUESTION_PROMPT,QUESTION_RESPONSE,QUESTION_RESPONDED`

-* **SQLite:** annotations are stored into an SQLite db.
+* **SQLite:** annotations are stored in an SQLite db.
 The SQLite db file can be found under the data folder.
 The db consists of only one table with the following attributes:

     | Attribute        | Data type           |